 However, this system has not been without its drawbacks.
 These big-breasted birds can't have sex.
 Male turkeys are now so big that they can no longer mount the females to inseminate them.
 Almost all turkey breeding is instead done by artificial insemination.
 (You can still get what is called a "heritage turkey," which is one that's able to have sex, but it will cost you three times as much as the celibate ones.)

 Artificial selection has changed the nature of these turkeys so much that they can no longer live a natural lifestyle.
-But this should be no surprise, artificial selection using breeding is the genome editing equivalent of carving your turkey with a chainsaw.
-Yet livestock and crops made via artificial selection can be labeled "organic", despite the fact that breeding often alters the entire genome of the organism and can select out beneficial traits, which means it is far less beneficial than actual modern genetic modification.
+But this should be no surprise, since artificial selection using breeding is the genome-editing equivalent of carving your turkey with a chainsaw.
+Yet livestock and crops made via artificial selection can be labeled "organic," despite the fact that breeding often alters the entire genome of the organism and can select out beneficial traits, which means it's far less beneficial than actual modern genetic modification.

 Precision techniques used to make GMOs only influence a few genes at most, they are wonderfully specific, and it makes you wonder why it isn't breeding that environmental groups are calling for to be labeled.